 Listeners, let’s take a moment to discuss measurement

-martzi13 asked: I'd really like to see a "Paint Me" prompt!
+martzi13 said: I'd really like to see a "Paint Me" prompt!

 When Shepard cleared her throat, Garrus glanced up from his work to find a package thrust abruptly under his nose.
 It was carefully wrapped in heavy blue paper and bound with gold ribbons.
 Some kind of decorative bow sat in the center, and he felt his stomach sink.